About

 I am currently modelling this experiment in ANSYS Workbench.

-• I am performing mesh refinement studies, and comparing simulation results to microscopic images of compressed mouse brains, to validate the accuracy of the simulation.
+I am performing mesh refinement studies, and comparing simulation results to MRI images of compressed mouse brains, to validate the accuracy of the simulation.

 The aim is to refine the design of the device to better replicate the mechanical environment of an expanding tumor, ultimately enabling more realistic studies of tumor progression.